yuchaojiang/CODEX2/README.md

 * [Mappability](https://github.com/yuchaojiang/CODEX/blob/master/mouse/getmapp.R)

 ## Common questions
-  * How many samples does CODEX need?
+  * How many samples does CODEX2 need?
 Should I separately run samples from different batches?

-    We have applied CODEX to data sets of sample size ranging from 30 to 500.
+    We have applied CODEX2 to data sets of sample size ranging from 30 to 500.
 Yes, samples from different batches are highly recommended to run separately.
 The Poisson latent factor can presumably capture the batch effects but if additional knowledge is available beforehand, it should be ultilized.
 If batch information is not available, sometimes we refer to the header within the bam files.

   * Error in glm.fit?

     Yes, we are aware that sometimes the normalize() function leads to error in glm.fit.
-CODEX adopts an iterative estimation procedure to estimate the Poisson latent factors via Poisson glm, the exon-specific bias by taking the median across all samples, and the GC content bias by fitting a non-parametric smooth.spline.
+CODEX2 adopts an iterative estimation procedure to estimate the Poisson latent factors via Poisson glm, the exon-specific bias by taking the median across all samples, and the GC content bias by fitting a non-parametric smooth.spline.
 We did our best to make sure that the iteration/estimation runs properly, yet sometimes the Poisson glm function in R still fails to converge due to: (1) extreme heterogeneity in the data (i.e., the data is just too noisy or the samples are from multiple batches); (2) the number of Poisson latent factors to estimate is too large.
 See question below.

   * What is the range of K?
 Which one is optimal?

-    Based on our experience, very rarely do we run CODEX with greater than 10 latent factors (i.e., K = 1:10 suffices for most, if not all, datasets we have).
+    Based on our experience, very rarely do we run CODEX2 with greater than 10 latent factors (i.e., K = 1:10 suffices for most, if not all, datasets we have).
 The larger the K is, the longer the estimation takes.
 Also, refer to the previous question regarding potential pitfalls with a large value of K.

-    CODEX includes three statistical metrics to help the users more wisely choose the optimal K: AIC, BIC, and residual variance.
+    CODEX2 includes three statistical metrics to help the users more wisely choose the optimal K: AIC, BIC, and residual variance.
 A pdf plot is automatically generated by the choiceofK() function.
 Sometimes the optimal value based on the metrics are not clear.
 In this case, we recommend a sanity check by focusing on known positive/negative controls and visualizing the normalization/segmentation results.
 For normalize2() which specifies the normal samples, the effect on different optimal K values diminishes since only the normal samples are used to estimate the exon-wise biases and latent factors.